How to Raise Happy, Healthy Vegan Dogs

 Dr Knight also recommends checking your dog’s urine acidity monthly, so you can take action to prevent urinary tract infections if required.
 While this is particularly important for cats, it is best to do it for dogs too, just to be sure.
 This is not something I’ve done with Charlie in the past, but now I am aware of it, I will definitely look into doing this.
 Dr Knight’s website gives tips on ensuring your dog maintains good urine acidity levels, how to check these levels and ways to restore good urine acidity levels if they are not in the correct range.

 If your dog has any behavioural problems, I recommend humane trainer Alana Stevenson.
 Her approach is not only non-violent, but also non-dominating.
 This means that unlike other approaches, you do not have to take steps to show you are “above” your dog.
-As a result, I am much more comfortable with her approach, as someone who supports animal rights and opposes speciesism.
+As someone who supports animal rights and opposes speciesism (discrimination based on species), I am much more comfortable with her approach.
 You can check out her book Training Your Dog, the Humane Way and she also does training consultations over Skype (she lives in the United States).

 Feeding your dog a vegan diet is a little bit more effort than feeding them “standard” dog food, however, I think it is well-worth the effort – for both your dog and the animals who could end up in your dog’s food.
 It is really important to do everything we can to take care of our dogs, while also considering other animals too.